Airport Hangar Types

 Key Decision Factors

-• Aircraft size: Determines minimum space requirements and eliminates some options
+• Aircraft size: Determines minimum space requirements and eliminates options that physically won’t work

-• Budget: Monthly rental versus purchase investment capacity
+• Budget: Monthly rental capacity versus purchase investment ability—be honest about what you can sustain

-• Additional needs: Workshop space, vehicle parking, storage requirements
+• Additional needs: Workshop space, vehicle parking, equipment storage requirements beyond basic aircraft parking

-Each hangar type serves specific needs and budgets effectively.
-Evaluate your priorities carefully and visit potential spaces before committing to select the option that best supports your current and anticipated aviation activities.
+Each hangar type serves specific needs and budgets effectively when properly matched to your situation.
+Evaluate your priorities carefully and visit potential spaces before committing—photos don’t capture what it’s actually like to operate from a facility.
+Select the option that best supports your current and anticipated aviation activities rather than choosing based solely on cost or aspirational features you won’t actually use.

 Jason Michael